dzufferey/psync/README.md

 The script should work for a \*nix machine.
 Depending on your OS and configuration, you may need to update this file.

-## Assembly and deployement
+## Assembly and deployment

-To simplify the deployement of this project, we use the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to produce a single jar containing all the dependencies.
+To simplify the deployment of this project, we use the [sbt-assembly](https://github.com/sbt/sbt-assembly) plugin to produce a single jar containing all the dependencies.
 Run `sbt assembly` to produce a this jar.

+## Known Issues

+When running many tests it is not unusual to see the following warning:

+    WARNING: Failed to generate a seed from SecureRandom within 3 seconds.
+Not enough entropy?

+Starting/stopping Netty too many times seems to deplete the pool of entropy.
+Currently PSync does not use any cryptographic primitive, therefore, this warning is harmless.